MartinSJRogers/VEdge_Detector/README.md

 ### Background description

 Recent advances in remote sensing imagery availability and spatial resolution is providing new opportunities for the rapid, cost-effective detection of a shoreline’s location and its change over time.
 VEdge_Detector has been developed by training a convolutional neural network to identify coastal vegetation edges in c.30,000 remote sensing images of coastal areas.
-Further details of how the model has been trained and developed is outlined in the following publication:
+Further details of how the model has been trained and developed is outlined in the publications by Rogers et al. (2021).

-The VEdge_Detector tool has been trained to differentiate between the coastal vegetation edge and other boundaries in a remote sensing image, including inland field edges and urban features.
+The VEdge_Detector tool has been trained to differentiate between the coastal vegetation edge and other boundaries in a remote sensing image.
+This semantic information means the tool can discard other boundaries, including most inland field edges and other urban features.

 ### Instructions for running the VEdge_Detector tool:

 To run this tool, you first need the required python packages in an environment.
 This tool is best run using the **Spyder** development environment within **Anaconda**- which can be downloaded [here](https://docs.anaconda.com/anaconda/install/).

+To run this tool, first download the repository of files contained within the Vedge_Detector folder of this Github directory onto your computer.
+It is best to download these files into a new separate folder, e.g. C:/Users/username/Documents/VEdge_Detector

+This tool is best run using the **Spyder** development environment within **Anaconda**- which can be downloaded [here](https://docs.anaconda.com/anaconda/install/).

+After you have installed Anaconda on your computer, you then need to install the required python packages in an environment.
+To create an environment, open the Anaconda prompt (or open a terminal window in Mac and Linux) and use the cd command (change directory) to go the folder where you have downloaded this repository, e.g.:

+cd  C:/Users/username/Documents/VEdge_Detector.

+Then type the following line to create a new environment named VEdge_Detector containing all the necessary packages: conda env create -f environment.yml -n VEdge_Detector

+This command installs all the required packages into an environment called VEdge_Detector.
+To activate the new environment, type the following command in Anaconda Prompt: conda activate coastsat
+If these steps have worked correctly, you should see the (VEdge_Detector) in the Anaconda Prompt window before your directory.
+Running the code:
+Start by opening spyder, which can be found by typing ‘spyder’ in your PC’s search tool.
+There are two python files you can open and run in spyder: example_Predict.py and ownImage_Predict.py.
+If you are new to VEdge_Detector, it is suggested that you first open and run example_Predict.py.
+If you have correctly downloaded all the files from this Github directory and set up the python environment (described above), when you press run in example_Predict.py it will output the predicted coastal vegetation edge location from an image of Covehithe, Suffolk, UK.
+The output image will be saved in the same directory.
+There are three parameters you can change in the file:
+-	Image_Name This is the image you want the VEdge_Detector tool to detect the coastal vegetation edge in.
+There are three other example images which are contained within the example_Images folder of this directory.
+Ensure the image filename is perfectly written, otherwise it will cause an error.
+If you want to use your own image, use the ownImage_Predict.py file- discussed below.
+-	Output_Image- This states whether you want to save the image to your directory or not.
+This variable can either take the value ‘yes’ or ‘no’ (all lower case).
+If you put in any other value the image will not be saved.
+-	Output_Image_Name- add the output filename in quotation marks “filename.tif” or apostrophes ‘fileName.tif’.
+It is important you also include the file type e.g. .tif, otherwise the file will not save.
+Instructions for ownImage_Predict.py
+If you are using your own image, ensure that it is a .tif file and refer to the image specification section which outlines considerations for the image you use.
+On top of the variable names described above, this file contains additional parameters which you can change the value of: